Anmol53/CSS-Conceptual-Questions/README.md

 13. What's the difference between inline and inline-block?

-14.What's the difference between the "nth-of-type()" and "nth-child()" selectors?
+14. What's the difference between the "nth-of-type()" and "nth-child()" selectors?

 15. What's the difference between a relative, fixed, absolute and statically positioned element?

 16. What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?

-17.Have you used CSS Grid?
+17. Have you used CSS Grid?